G20 to Europe: Show us the money

-MEXICO CITY (Reuters) - Leading economies told Europe it must put up extra money to fight its debt crisis if it wants more help from the rest of the world, piling pressure on Germany to drop its opposition to a bigger European bailout.
+MEXICO CITY (Reuters) - Leading economies told Europe it must put up extra money to fight its debt crisis if it wants more help from the rest of the world, piling pressure on Germany to drop its opposition to a bigger European bailout fund.

 The G20 is racing to line up massive international resources worth nearly $2 trillion - including existing and new funds - possibly by late April.
 That would help to draw a line under the financial crisis that erupted in 2008 when Lehman Brothers collapsed, spawned the deepest U.S. recession since the 1930s and now has engulfed Europe's deeply indebted countries.

 It would mark their boldest move since they ploughed $1 trillion into their economies three years ago to combat recession.
-Many advanced economies are still flooding markets with cheap money to combat weak growth and prevent financial contagion.
+Many advanced economies are still flooding markets with cheap money to fuel growth and prevent financial contagion.

-Yet the world economic recovery remains patchy and risks remain high that it could stumble, the G20 finance officials said in the communique.
+Yet the world economic recovery remains patchy and risks are still high that it could stumble, the G20 finance officials said in their communiqué.

-The proposal is to combine Europe's temporary and permanent bailout fund to create a 750 billion euro ($1 trillion) war chest.
+The proposal is to merge Europe's temporary and permanent bailout funds to create a 750 billion euro ($1 trillion) war chest.
 This would open the door for other G20 countries, like Japan and China, to meet the IMF's request for $500-$600 billion in new resources, on top of its current $385 billion in funds.

 Put together, this would total almost $2 trillion in firepower.
-The G20 finance chiefs next meet in Washington in late April and they showed they will not ease pressure on Europe by giving it a signal now that new IMF money is in the bag.
+The G20 finance chiefs next meet in Washington in late April, where they plan to discuss extra IMF funds.